Efficient and Reliable Hitting-Set Computations for the Implicit Hitting Set Approach

 A core-guided approach~\cite{DGDNS21CuttingCorePseudo-BooleanOptimizationCombiningCore-Guided} maintains a reformulated objective $\objective^R$, initialized to $\objective$, and a set $\mathcal{C}$ of additional constraints, initialized to $\emptyset$.
-On each iteration, the decision procedure is queried for a solution of $\accumCores \land \mathcal{C}$ while assuming all literals in $\objective^R$ to $0$.
+In each iteration, the decision procedure is queried for a solution of $\accumCores \land \mathcal{C}$ while assuming all literals in $\objective^R$ to $0$.
 More informally, the query asks for a solution $\csol$ of $\accumCores \land \mathcal{C}$ that has $\csol(\objective^R) = 0$.
 If a solution exists, the obtained solution is an optimal solution of $(\accumCores, \objective)$ and the procedure terminates.
 Otherwise, the call returns a new core falsified by the assumptions.
 Next, the core-guided approach introduces new constraints to $\mathcal{C}$ and reformulates $\objective^R$ in a manner that resolves the inconsistency represented by the core in a cost-minimal way.
 Informally speaking, the invariant maintained by a core-guided search is that optimal solutions of $(\accumCores \land \mathcal{C}, \objective^R)$ are optimal solutions of $(\accumCores, \objective)$.
 Since the set $\accumCores$ of cores that we invoke core-guided search on monotonically increases during search, the state of the core-guided solver is maintained between invocations.
 While such \emph{incremental invocations} of core-guided search prevent fixing any variables based on the bounds on the optimal cost of $(\accumCores, \objective)$, variables are still fixed based on the bounds of the full instance $(\formF, \objective)$.
 For a concrete example, we fix the value of an objective literal $\ell$ that has a constant larger than $\upperbound$ to $0$ since any solution that assigns $\ell = 1$ would incur a cost larger than $\upperbound$

 Finally, core-boosted search~\cite{BDS19Core-BoostedLinearSearchIncompleteMaxSAT} is a hybrid of core-guided and solution-improving search that starts with core-guided search for a user-specified number of iterations.
-Then it invokes solution-improving search on the final reformulated instance $(\accumCores \land \mathcal{C}, \objective^R)$ obtained by core-guided search.
+After this, solution-improving search is invoked on the final reformulated instance $(\accumCores \land \mathcal{C}, \objective^R)$ obtained from the core-guided search phase.